wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.4.9.1 =
+Taking defensive precautions against other plugins in the admin:
+* admin.css is more specific about styling tabs
+* no longer using .ui-tabs-hide class to show/hide tabs

 = 1.4.9 =
 * single record link doesn't get wrapped with anchor tag in some cases; works reliably now